Once you accept your federal student loan, it is important to understand your loan status and what action steps you can take.

-While you are enrolled at least half-time (6 credit hours for an undergraduate student at Purdue Northwest), you are not required to make any payments on your Federal Direct Stafford loans.
-You may make early payments on your loans as well as payments of the interest on unsubsidized Stafford loans.
-This will save you money because unpaid interest can be added to the principal balance of your loans.
+While you are enrolled at least half-time (6 credit hours for undergraduate students and 4 credit hours for most graduate students) you are not required to make any payments on your Federal Direct loans.
+You may make early payments on your loans as well as interest payments on your unsubsidized loans.

-- Determine who your federal loan servicer is by using the National Student Loan Data System (NSLDS)
+- Determine your federal loan servicer is by using the National Student Loan Data System (NSLDS)

 - Open an account with your loan servicer and keep contact information current